paezha/University-AI-Panel/README.md

     groups” to destabilize internal U.S. politics (U.S. Department of State 2024, 51).

-[^49]: this is part of the Unfathomable Data problem discussed by Bender
+[^53]: This is part of the Unfathomable Data problem discussed by Bender
     et al. (2021).
 In this way, AIs, rather than contributing to online safety, may end up amplifying the legacy of Russian interference (Švedkauskas, Sirikupt, and Salzer 2020).

-[^50]: According to the Center for Countering Digital Hate, platforms
+[^54]: According to the Center for Countering Digital Hate, platforms
     like facebook, Instagram, Tiktok, Twitter, and YouTube, failed to act 84% of the time on hundreds of posts that had millions of views, with facebook being the worst performer (Center for Countering Digital Hate 2021).

-[^51]: A report by the Center for Countering Digital Hate found that
+[^55]: A report by the Center for Countering Digital Hate found that
     Google’s Bard generated wrong and/or hateful outputs in 78 out of 100 tests (Center for Countering Digital Hate 2023).
 In addition to being misleading to the unadvised, AI is also a fantastic tool ripe for abuse by those who are advised *and* have an agenda.
-Google’s own researchers have come to the inevitable conclusion that it is easier to produce disinformation with AI, than it is to use AI to combat it (Maiberg 2024).
+Google’s own researchers have come to the inevitable conclusion that it is easier to produce disinformation with AI, than it is to use AI to combat it (Maiberg 2024b).

-[^52]: Like in the case of [Google’s
+[^56]: Like in the case of [Google’s
     response](https://blog.google/products/search/ai-overviews-update-may-2024/)
     to the poor quality of its recently launched AI overviews.

-[^53]: VandeHei and Allen (2024) write in Axios about an “ominous
+[^57]: VandeHei and Allen (2024) write in Axios about an “ominous
     scarcity” of inputs that threatens America’s AI superiority over China.
 These authors, whose one true expertise is access journalism, never stop to consider why an authoritarian regime might want to